MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #define AXIS6_NAME 'C' // :['A', 'B', 'C', 'U', 'V', 'W']
 #endif
 ```
-These are the user-facing names of the 4th axis (I axis), 5th axis (J axis) and 6th axis (K axis) respectively.
-The names must match the axis names used in G-code.
-Regardless of these settings, firmware-internal axis IDs are I (AXIS4), J (AXIS5), and K (AXIS6).
+These are the user-facing names of the 4th (I) axis, 5th (J) axis, and 6th (K) axis.
+These are the axis names that will be used in G-code to refer to the extra axes.
+(Internally the axes are always referred to as `I`/`J`/`K`).

-For RS274/NGC standard compliant G-code, use `'A'`, `'B'` and `'C'` for rotational axes parallel to X, Y and Z, respectively.
+For RS274/NGC standard compliant G-code, use `'A'`, `'B'` and `'C'` for rotational axes corresponding to X, Y and Z, respectively.

-A conventional nomenclature that is also used by LinuxCNC is: `'U'`, `'V'` and `'W'` for secondary linear axes parallel to X, Y and Z, respectively.
+A convention also used by LinuxCNC is: `'U'`, `'V'` and `'W'` for secondary linear axes corresponding to X, Y and Z, respectively.

 Allowed values: `'A'`, `'B'`, `'C'`, `'U'`, `'V'`, or `'W'`.

 ## Extruder Info